jefish003/GenerateDynamics/README.md

 Getting started: Packages you will need: numpy, networkx, copy, scipy

 Introduction to the methods:
-A main class is the laplacian_dynamics class.
+The main classes are the laplacian_dynamics class (to be discussed first), the divergences class, the master_stability class and the laplacian_pseudospectra class.
 This can be used for diffusive coupling on top of the network.
 To get started we will first import the package and initialize laplacian_dynamics

 ```
 from GenerateDynamics import laplacian_dynamics